 MLT 210 12 credit hours.
-Course is offered Monday-Thursday in the spring semester only.
-The course is up to 448 hours of clinic/practicum.
+The course is offered Monday-Thursday in the spring semester only.
+The course incues up to 448 hours of clinic/practicum.
 Fee: \$300 and a \$25.00 NMWC fee.
 Study and supervised practice in affiliated clinical pathology laboratories.
 Pass/Fail grading.